awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 -scriptLocation /tmp/rcuscripts \
 -f < /tmp/passwordfile.txt
 ```
 Now you can edit the generated script, connect to your Oracle DB instance, and run the script\.
 The generated script is named `script_systemLoad.sql`\.
-For information about connecting to your Oracle DB instance, see [Connecting to Your Sample Oracle DB Instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md#CHAP_GettingStarted.Connecting.Oracle)\.
+For information about connecting to your Oracle DB instance, see [Connecting to your sample Oracle DB instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md#CHAP_GettingStarted.Connecting.Oracle)\.
 The following example populates the schemas for the SOA Infrastructure component \(and its dependencies\)\.
 For Linux, macOS, or Unix: